nervous-energy/connells-readme/README.md

 ## Leadership
 *__Great leaders serve.__*

-The archetype of the all-seeing, all-powerful, übermensch executive is bullshit.
+The archetype of the all-seeing, all-powerful, executive is bullshit.
 Steve Jobs and Elon Musk are extraordinary, but they are too often venerated in a way that shows no understanding of their actual gifts, and total ignorance of their weaknesses.

 The role of leader isn't to wield power, but to distribute it.
-I can't amass all the information and make every decision, instead I scale my time by empowering others and ensuring decisions are made at the right level, by the people with the right expertise and context.
+I can't amass all the information and make every call, instead I scale my time by empowering others, and ensuring decisions are made at the right level by the people with the right expertise and context.
 This means my goal is to find great people, enable them to do their best work, and support them to grow.
 I do all of this in the context of the team (discussed below).

 I try to keep weekly 1-1s and use that time to focus on the person, not the business.
 There is more to life than work, though one influences the other, so I'm interested in your personal life, if you're willing to share.
 I care about your family, interests, hobbies, what you did on the weekend and so on.
 When it comes to work I'll ask you to bring any problems you have, and we'll work through them together.
 I'll set expectations about your role, give feedback when I think something should be better, and set goals with you.
 I want every person to have the opportunity to be challenged, thrive and grow.
 Psychology safety and trust is paramount.
 As I am candid with you, I expect no less in return!
 The most important feedback of my career has come from the people I have managed.

+#### Being Let Go
+Sometimes it doesn't work out.
+Being let go is not easy, its emotionally painful and creates personal uncertainty.
+My goal when making these hard decisions is to optimise for you.
+First, it should never be a surprise.
+If I'm not giving clear feedback and setting expectations, I am failing.
+Second, when the decision is made, I will do what I can to support you.
+Your diginity matters, and just because it hasn't worked out in one place, doesn't mean you won't succeed elsewhere.
+I have exited several people who have gone on to have flourishing careers in other companies.
+After exit, I am still available to you if you would like feedback from me, or to give me feedback.

 ## Teams